Franc1sco/Franug-Weapon_Paints/README.md

 -Multilanguage support.

--Method futo generate csgo_wpaints.cfg alphabetically for have it always updated with the latest chromes.
+-Method for autogenerate csgo_wpaints.cfg alphabetically for have it always updated with the latest skins.

 -Support against banned tokens.
 Don't suffer more for the ban!